TheLastCylon/ecosystem/README.md

 - Real-time Telemetry, without the need for log-aggregation.
 - Queueing for both sending and receiving messages, without the need for installation or management of external queueing mechanisms.
+- Optional Distributed Tracking (Request Tracking), at protocol level, using UUIDs.
 - Configuration through both environment variables and config files, at three levels:
   - Machine/Container,
   - Application and